snosscire/superninja.net/content/skills/mysql.md

 [extra]
 icon = "mysql.png"
 +++
-Experience in administrating and developing applications for MySQL both at Cention and in personal projects.
+Experience in administrating and developing applications with MySQL at ICA, Cention and in personal projects.